 A Gentrified Generation

-In the new movie, Anthony McCoy, now an artist, returns to the site of the housing project that was his home as an infant.
-The art he photographs is a direct reflection of the street art seen in the original movie; we even catch a glimpse of the "sweets for the sweet" tag, which was a big part of the 1992 film, in this trailer.
+In the new movie, Anthony McCoy, now an artist, returns to the site of the project that was his home as an infant.
+The art he photographs is a direct reflection of the street art seen in the original movie; we even catch a glimpse of the "sweets for the sweet" tag, which was a big part of the 1992 film.

 The Candyman Trailer Song

-We probably don't need to point out that the new CANDYMAN trailer features a creepy remix of "Say My Name" by Destiny's Child.
-What a great choice it is!
+If you've already watched the footage, we probably don't need to point out that the first CANDYMAN trailer features a creepy remix of "Say My Name" by Destiny's Child.
+Still, what a great choice!
 Since the whole Candyman concept revolves around invoking the demon by saying his name five times in a mirror, it's like the song and movie were made for one another.

 The Candyman Filmmakers